 This research has been the subject of a number of major projects, including the European Research Council funded Spatial Humanities: Texts, GIS, Places and the Leverhulme Trust funded Geospatial Innovation in the Digital Humanities.
-For much more on my research see my web profile.Web Profile
+For much more on my research see my web profile.Professor Ian Gregory profile

-I supervise the MA module 'Spatial Technologies for Historical Analysis'.
+I supervise the MA module 'Spatial Technologies for Humanities Research'.

 My interest lies in the application of technologies for the Humanities and my primary research area is the spatial humanities.
 My main focus is the investigation of different aspects of space, place and time using a range of technologies including Geographical Information Systems (GIS), Natural Language Processing (NLP), machine learning and corpus linguistics approaches.
 I am very interested in interdisciplinary research, particularly looking at the intersections between Humanities and all sorts of technology.
 In collaboration with scholars in Computer Science, History, Archaeology, Geography, Natural Sciences, Literature, Linguists, Media, and Sociology, I am currently working in a diverse range of topics that include:

 - The use of corpus linguistics, spatial technologies and interactive visualisation to explore the relationship between places, topics, and concepts in medieval romances

 - Geographical text analysis to examine nineteenth-century historical and literary corpora